Differences between Technical lineage and business lineage

 A diagram shows assets and relations as defined in its diagram view.
 In the case of a business lineage, the diagram shows, amongst others, relations of the type "Data Element targets / sources Data Element" between assets that exist in Data Catalog.
 Relations of this type are automatically created as part of the technical lineage process.

 Note During the ingestion process, relations of the type "Data Element targets / sources Data Element" are automatically created between certain assets.
 Any relations of this type that you manually create between assets will be deleted during the synchronization process.
+If you want to manually create such relations and ensure that they are maintained, you can create a custom technical lineage.

 A technical lineage shows relations of the type "Data Element targets / sources Data Element" between all data objects in the data source.
 Relations of this type are automatically created as part of the technical lineage process.